 Many parents who want to keep their babies close to them at night decide for an in-bed sleeper.
 In-bed sleepers, such as snuggle nests are, without a doubt, very convenient for the parents.
 Nighttime feedings are much more comfortable, and they can help their baby sleep without even getting out of bed.
 But, is snuggle nest safe for sleeping?

 Let me be clear the crib was and stays the safest sleeping place for your baby!
 However, many parents decide for a snuggle nest anyway.

 If you are one of them, pick a snuggle nest with solid sides, with as little padding as it’s possible.
 Even better, take a look into an in-bed sleeper with mesh sides, which provide an air circulate to protect the baby from overheating.
 And what is even more important, if a newborn presses his face against the nest’s side, he can breathe right through the mesh.

 Why is the crib safer than the snuggle nest?

 According to the statistics, co-sleeping for the first six months of a baby’s life is the safest option for him.
 However, that applies to room-sharing, not sleeping in the same bed!

 In 2016, the American Academy of Pediatrics (AAP) updated their safe sleep environment recommendations, where they stated that room-sharing, without bed-sharing, is the safest for your baby!
-Baby should sleep in the parents’ room, close to their bed, but on the separate surface, such as a crib, portable crib, play yard, or baby bassinet.
+Baby should sleep in the parents’ room, close to their bed, but on a separate surface, such as a crib, portable crib, play yard, or baby bassinet.